Mind and Matter: The Galilean Core of Descartes' Philosophy

-Descartes ceased working on the manuscript eventually published as \emph{The World} and \emph{Treatise on Man} at the end of 1633.
-According to Gaukroger the first hard evidence\footnote{Popkin, however, notes that an autobiographical passage in \emph{Discourse on the Method} suggests that the line of thought which led to the \emph{cogito} argument started earlier, in 1628 or 1629 (Popkin~\cite{Popkin}, p.147; Descartes~\cite{DescartesWorks}, p.126)} of him taking an interest in scepticism comes a year later in an account by Samuel Hartlib, who describes him ``complaining of the uncertainties of all things'' in the winter of 1634/5 (Gaukroger\cite{Gaukroger}, p.304).
-The first published version of the \emph{cogito} argument appeared in the \emph{Discourse on the Method}\cite{DescartesWorks}, in June 1637.
+In his later works, beginning with the \emph{Discourse on the Method}, Descartes~\cite{DescartesWorks} presents his ideas in a very different way.
+In particular, the \emph{cogito} argument, which is not mentioned at all in \emph{The World} and \emph{Treatise on Man}, now becomes central.
 This argument is another of Descartes' strikingly original departures from previous philosophical thinking.
 As I mentioned earlier, it was a medieval commonplace, due originally to Augustine, that one cannot doubt the existence of one's own soul~\cite{Lagerlund}.
 Moreover there was a widespread interest in sceptical arguments during the early Modern period~\cite{Popkin}.
 However, there was no precedent for the way in which Descartes put these ingredients together.

+The \emph{cogito} argument begins with what is sometimes called an act of hyperbolic doubt.
+It is worth asking what motivated this step.
+As Wittgenstein\cite{Wittgenstein} has stressed one needs reasons to doubt.
+One also needs a suitable context.
+At least, one does if one wants people to listen.
+Suppose someone expressed doubt, as to whether their head contained sawdust instead of brains (Wittgenstein~\cite[p.36e]{Wittgenstein}).
+This would be a much more modest doubt than the global, all-encompassing act of scepticism with which Descartes begins the \emph{cogito} argument.
+Yet no one would take it seriously.
+While people \emph{have} taken the Cartesian doubt very seriously indeed: it is fair to say that the problem of the external world, and the various philosophical movements to which it has given rise has been the dominant theme in Western philosophy for the last 350 years.